 Purpose: The Olmsted Medal was instituted in 1990 to recognize individuals, organizations, agencies, or programs outside the profession of landscape architecture for environmental leadership, vision, and stewardship.
 The Medal honors Frederick Law Olmsted, considered the founder of the American landscape architecture profession and steward of the environment.

-Eligibility: Individuals, organizations, agencies, or programs outside the landscape architecture profession.
+Eligibility: Individuals, organizations, agencies, or programs outside the landscape architecture profession that have demonstrated consistent and effective environmental leadership, vision, and stewardship.

 Frequency: One medal is awarded annually.

-- A letter of nomination describing the nominee's qualifications for the medal; the letter may be no more than five (5) pages in length;
+- A letter of nomination describing the nominee's qualifications for the medal; the letter may be no more than five (5) pages in length.
+Include three (3) to four (4) images representing the nominee’s work (in high resolution, .jpg format).

 - Up to five (5) letters of endorsement.